-The PROGRAM statement may have a statement name in parentheses; it will be ignored,
+The PROGRAM statement may have a statement name in parentheses; it will be ignored.

-The word FILE should be substituted for the word PROGRAM if the code is to be compiled into a file to be saved, consists of declarations and procedures in any order:
+The word FILE should be substituted for the word PROGRAM if the code is to be compiled into a file to be saved.

 The FILE statement may have a statement name; if so, that name will be used as the code-file symbol.
 You must not follow the word FILE with a name if there is a statement name preceding FILE.